gunnarthorsteins/deep-power/README.md

 # deep-power

-An all-round workhorse that scrapes open-source data from Landsnet about current power and regulation value in the transmission system.
+A minimalistic framework for scraping open-source data from Landsnet (Icelandic ISO) about current power and regulation value in the transmission system.
+It also scrapes weather data from the Icelandic MET.

-More to come...
+Am constantly running this on a server as these values are transient and hard to get retrospectively.
+They must be collected in real-time.